 The goal of 1Desk is to fix everything in IT environments automatically.

 How does this internal agility and responsiveness help external customers, partners and suppliers?
-“1Desk is about aligning the front-office with the back-office, so it is creating a more streamlined process,” said Allan Andersen, Director Enterprise Solutions at IPsoft.
+“1Desk is about aligning the front-office with the back office, so it is creating a more streamlined process,” said Allan Andersen, Director of Enterprise Solutions at IPsoft.
 “That should result in a more responsive organization, [a] more agile [one], which in turn should provide overall better service to end-customers at a lower cost basis.”

 Think about how often you as a consumer have called a company with a question and call center agents tell you that their systems are down and that they can’t help you.
 These are exactly the kinds of customer-facing scenarios that 1Desk is built to resolve instantly.
 Website performance, app performance, network issues — 1Desk is designed to not only help your organization spot potential problems immediately, but our virtual engineers and Amelia are built to automatically find and activate resolutions before customers ever realize something went wrong.

-With the autonomics and cognitive capabilities of 1Desk at the heart of an organization’s IT and business systems, a company augments its ability to serve internal employees with issues they need resolved, which in turn allows employees to serve external clients and parties without limited or no disruption — which in the end is best outcome for the business overall.
+With the autonomics and cognitive capabilities of 1Desk at the heart of an organization’s IT and business systems, a company augments its ability to serve internal employees with issues they need resolved, which in turn allows employees to serve external clients and parties without limited or no disruption — and that’s the best outcome for the business overall.